 - Operating Buzzards Bay Vessel Movement Reporting System

 The U.S. Army Corps of Engineers (USACE) is a federal agency responsible for the operation and maintenance of the New Bedford Hurricane Barrier, including the opening and closing of the two hurricane doors that guard the main shipping channel leading into the Harbor.
 USACE officials decide when the gates will be closed (i.e., when hurricanes threaten or for other severe weather, including coastal storms or strong high tides) and reopened.
 USACE also oversees the Federal Navigation Project in New Bedford, a dredging project to fully restore federally authorized channel depths in the Harbor as well as approves in-water (i.e., flowed tidelands) infrastructure projects.
 Currently, USACE is working with the Massachusetts Coastal Zone Management Office and other state and local agencies on project planning.

 New Bedford HarborMaster Officials

-The HDC is the designated governing authority of the Port by the Massachusetts General Court under Chapter 762 of the Acts of 1957.
-New Bedford Harbormaster officials act as agents of the HDC who are responsible for maintenance of all HDC facilities and enforces local laws relating to marine environmental protection, negligent boat operation and general use of the watersheet.
-The Harbormaster officials also operate the boat waste pump-out facilities (at no cost, in accordance with state environmental regulations), conduct emergency pumping of boats when sinking at the dock or out on the Harbor, and are responsible for clear access (snow removal) to all HDC landside facilities.
-The Harbormaster officials also reserve the right to issue parking violations within HDC facilities
+The NBPA is the designated governing authority of the Port by the Massachusetts General Court under Chapter 762 of the Acts of 1957.
+New Bedford Harbormaster officials act as agents of the NBPA who are responsible for maintenance of all NBPA facilities and enforces local laws relating to marine environmental protection, negligent boat operation and general use of the watersheet.
+The Harbormaster officials also operate the boat waste pump-out facilities (at no cost, in accordance with state environmental regulations), conduct emergency pumping of boats when sinking at the dock or out on the Harbor, and are responsible for clear access (snow removal) to all NBPA landside facilities.
+The Harbormaster officials also reserve the right to issue parking violations within NBPA facilities